Pennsylvania Termination Laws

 To file a wrongful termination claim in Pennsylvania, follow these steps:

 1. Collect Relevant Documents: Gather all documents related to your employment, termination, and any communications that may support your claim.
-This includes employment contracts, performance reviews, termination notices, and emails.
+This includes employment contracts, performance reviews, termination notices, wage statements, and emails.

 4. File with the Pennsylvania Human Relations Commission (PHRC): Alternatively, or additionally, you can file your claim with the Pennsylvania Human Relations Commission (PHRC) within 180 days of the alleged discriminatory or retaliatory act.
 The PHRC investigates and can provide remedies for violations of Pennsylvania’s anti-discrimination laws.